ibm-garage/node-garage-utils/README.md

 #### time.parseIso(isoDateTime)

 Strictly parses an ISO 8601 date-time string that must specify a UTC offset (or Z).
-Returns a moment, or undefined if the date is invalid or doesn't have a UTC offset.
+Returns a moment, or undefined if the date is invalid or doesn"t have a UTC offset.
 The moment has the UTC offset specified in the string by default.
 You can use `utc()` or `local()` to shift to UTC or local time.